The University of Massachusetts Amherst

 John W. Lederle Endowed Student Internship Fund in Public and Non-Profit Service Scholarship

 Established by Angie K. Lederle in the name of her husband, John W. Lederle, former President of University of Massachusetts, 1960 – 1970, to provide financial aid for selected undergraduate or graduate students at the University of Massachusetts Amherst who would benefit from practical internship experience with local, state, and national government or non-profit agencies.
 First generation college students, socioeconomically disadvantaged students, and students with documented financial need are particularly encouraged to apply.
-Internships must take place in either summer 2022 or fall 2022 with a local, state, or national government or non-profit agency.
-Award amount: $1,000 - $2,000
+Internships must take place in either the summer or fall with a local, state, or national government or non-profit agency.
+Award amount: $2,000-$3,000.

 Sheldon Goldman Scholarship